Composite SLO essentials

 Composite hierarchy and component weightβ

-In composite SLOs 2.0 you have the option to set the component weight.
+With composite SLOs, you set the component weight.
 Weight refers to a coefficient of the component's contribution to the entire composite reliability.

 Set the weight for your composite's components according to the following requirements: